$799 special offer! $200 off mattresses + $599 in premium accessories included

 When comparing warranty coverage, shoppers should look at the length of the warranty, eligibility requirements, and the claims process.
 Most mattress warranties offer coverage for ten years or more.
 Some offer limited or prorated coverage, and the customer may be responsible for transportation costs.

 DreamCloud offers a lifetime warranty for both mattresses.
 For the first ten years, DreamCloud will replace a defective mattress at no charge to the customer.
 After the first ten years, the company will repair and recover or replace the mattress.
 The customer is responsible for a $50 shipping charge each way, which is waived if a defect is confirmed.

 The DreamCloud warranty covers indentations greater than 1.5 inches, physical flaws, and defects in the cover.
 The mattress must be used on a firm, solid surface to ensure eligibility.

 Puffy also offers a lifetime warranty.
 The company will replace the mattress at any time if a defect arises.
-There are no costs to the customer.
+There are no costs to the customer, and replacement models also come with lifetime warranties.

 The warranty covers indentations greater than 1.5 inches, flaws in the zipper, and tearing or unraveling of the fabric cover.
 The mattress must be used on an appropriate foundation.